 In case it was unclear, even though taking a small amount of NyQuil when you're sick is perfectly fine, cooking chicken in any sort of medicine like NyQuil is a Very, Very Bad Idea, and not just because the taste or the image of blue chicken alone is disgusting.
 The type of liquid cold and flu medicine you buy from your local pharmacy is diluted with things like water and alcohol, which is what makes it safe to consume in small quantities when a cough or congestion is keeping you up at night.

 The @US_FDA is warning against a social media challenge which involves people coating their poultry in NyQuil—the “NyQuil Chicken Challenge”, warning it could have very dangerous outcomes — not just if ingested but from cooking process.— Eric Feigl-Ding (@DrEricDing) September 20, 2022

 Oh c’mon people. https://t.co/JjjR8Vjkye pic.twitter.com/tE0XIzILY6

-When you heat these medications to the temperatures needed to cook a chicken, however, you're essentially boiling off the diluents, leaving behind a higher concentration of the chemicals that can make you sick if you consume too much, Dr. Aaron Hartman, MD, a physician and assistant clinical professor of family medicine at Virginia Commonwealth University, told Mic.
-"If you ate one of those cutlets completely cooked, it'd be as if you're actually consuming a quarter to half a bottle of NyQuil," he said, also noting that even cooking NyQuil as a joke releases fumes that, if inhaled, could also make you sick, even if you don't eat it.
+When you heat these medications to the temperatures needed to cook a chicken, however, you're essentially boiling off the diluents, leaving behind a higher concentration of the chemicals that can make you sick if you consume too much.
+"Boiling a medication can make it much more more concentrated and change its properties in other ways," the FDA writes in the warning, noting that cooking NyQuil releases fumes that, if inhaled, could also make you sick, even if you don't eat it.